tbowmo/chrome2mqtt/README.md

 | <MQTT_ROOT>/\<ROOM>/media | Returns a json object containing detailed information about the stream that is playing.
 Depending on the information from the app vendor. |
 | <MQTT_ROOT>/\<ROOM>/capabilities | Json object containing the capabilities of the current activated app |

+*notes:*
+MQTT_ROOT is specified through option `--mqttroot` and will default to empty if not specified ROOM will be device, if `--standalone` is specified

 Aliasing device topics
 ----------------------
 By supplying the `--alias` option and a list of device / alias pairs, you can rename your device topics.
 Specify a comma separated list of device / topic alias pairs:
 `device1=alias/path1,device2=alias/path2` if an alias is not found for a device upon discovery, then the device name itself will be used in topic generation.

+*NOTE* When running with `--standalone` you need to specify the full devicename, in lowercases and spaces converted into "_", that is if you have a device named "Livingroom audio" then you need to specify "livingroom\_audio" as device name.
+If running in standard mode (where chromecasts are collected into rooms), you need to use the room name for the device in aliasing.

+All aliases will have mqtt_root topic prepended (specified through option `--mqttroot`)

 JSON types
 ==========